 The lunar tunnels are expected to be larger than those already discovered on our planet, because of the Moon’s lower gravity.
 No-one has yet definitively discovered an example on the Moon, but spacecraft have revealed cave entrances called skylights that may open into lava tubes.

 Skylights!
 Holy crap, that’s amazing.
 There are so many great story seeds in these articles.
-Writers who have a hard time coming up with story ideas, take heed.

-Clearly, the Jetson-style 1950s vision of the future didn’t hold up over time, especially not glass domes, and definitely not on the moon where there’s no atmosphere.
+Clearly, the Jetson-style 1950s vision of the future didn’t hold up over time.
+Especially not glass domes, and definitely not on the moon where there’s no atmosphere.

 Those finnicky laws of nature, they’re just so rigid.